An MPC framework for efficient navigation of mobile robots in cluttered environments: ACKNOWLEDGMENT

-\begin{IEEEbiography}[{ }]{Johannes K\"ohler} received his Master degree in Engineering Cybernetics from the University of Stuttgart, Germany, in 2017.
-In 2021, he obtained a Ph.D. in mechanical engineering, also from the University of Stuttgart, Germany.
-He is currently a postdoctoral researcher at ETH Zürich, Switzerland.
-He is the recipient of the 2021 European Systems \& Control PhD Thesis Award, the IEEE CSS George S. Axelby Outstanding Paper Award 2022, and the Journal of process Control Paper Award 2023.
-His research interests are in the area of model predictive control and control and estimation for nonlinear uncertain systems. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Johannes K\"ohler} \looseness -1 is an Assistant Professor at Imperial College London.
+He received the Ph.D. degree from the University of Stuttgart, Germany, in 2021.
+From 2021 to 2025, he was a postdoctoral researcher at ETH Zurich, Switzerland.
+He has received several awards including the 2021 European Systems \& Control PhD Thesis Award, the IEEE CSS George S. Axelby Outstanding Paper Award 2022, and the Journal of Process Control Paper Award 2023.
+His research interests include data-driven models and predictive control with applications to robotics, autonomous systems, and biomedical problems. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Daniel Zhang} received his M.Sc. with distinction in Computer Science from ETH Z\"urich in 2024.
 During his studies, he focused on theoretical computer science, information security, and control.
 His research interests lie in algorithms and optimization-based control. \end{IEEEbiography}